 I&M Canal Boat Tours & Lock 16 Visitor Center

-The Lock 16 Visitor Center & Cafe is currently open daily from 7am to 3pm.
-Canal Boat rides will resume May 21,2022.
+The Lock 16 Visitor Center & Cafe is currently open daily from 8am to 4pm.
+Canal Boat rides are currently running Friday, Saturday & Sunday, plus occasional Wednesday.
 “The Volunteer” is a mule-pulled 1840’s replica canal boat.
-Every trip begins with “Mule Tending 101” as period-dressed guides introduce the passengers to Moe (or Larry) the mule.
+Every trip begins with “Mule Tending 101” as period-dressed guides introduce the passengers to Moe the mule.
 Tales of the canal are told while the deck hand, mule tender, and boat captain guide the boat one mile up the canal to the Little Vermillion aqueduct and back in an hour-long adventure.
 Boat rides are typically available Friday-Sunday at 11:30 am, 1:00 and 2:30 pm.
 Ask about our bike share program and event space availability.